 Resources for Advisers

-The participation of staff advisers makes it possible for students to gain the most out of their Adelphi University experience by participating in co-curricular organizations and activities.
+The participation of staff advisors makes it possible for students to gain the most out of their Adelphi University experience by participating in co-curricular organizations and activities.

-Note that you will need to submit an Adviser agreement form for each organization you advise.
+Please note that you will need to submit an Advisor Agreement form via MyAULife for each organization you advise.

-The Center for Student Involvement believes advisers to student organizations are integral parts of the development and success of our student leaders.
-The adviser should serve as a mentor, consultant to the organization, and be knowledgeable about CSI and University policies and procedures.
+The Center for Student and Community Engagement (SCE) believes advisors to student organizations are integral parts of the development and success of our student leaders.
+The advisor should serve as a mentor and consultant to the organization and be knowledgeable about SCE and university policies and procedures.

-All recognized student organizations are required to have a campus (faculty/staff) adviser.
-The adviser must be a full-time University employee and have been employed by the University for at least one (1) semester.
-Fraternities and sororities are also required to have a Chapter (Alumni) adviser who actively helps the chapter attain its goals.
-It is every student organization’s responsibility to keep the adviser(s) fully informed and involved in all student organization matters.
+All recognized student organizations are required to have a campus (faculty/staff) advisor.
+The advisor must be a full-time university employee and have been employed by the university for at least one (1) semester.
+Fraternities and sororities are also required to have a chapter (alumni) advisor who actively helps the chapter attain its goals.
+It is every student organization’s responsibility to keep the advisor(s) fully informed and involved in all student organization matters.

-Advisers are extremely valuable in assisting student organizations and their members.
-They should provide advice on the operations and activities of the organization, ensure continuity in the organization, and can act as liaisons between the organization, University, and in some cases national offices.
+Advisors are extremely valuable in assisting student organizations and their members.
+They should provide advice on the operations and activities of the organization, ensure continuity in the organization, and can act as liaisons between the organization, university, and in some cases, national offices.